northox/roundcube-yubikey-plugin/README.md

   1. Ensure "Require Yubikey OTP" is checked
   2. Set your "Yubikey ID" by simply pressing on your yubikey (only the first 12 chars will be used).

-5. Test your installation
+5. Test your installation.
+Your done!

 # Security
-Validation of the token is done via HMAC authentication (SHA1).
+Validation of the token is done via HMAC authentication (SHA1) over HTTPS.

 # License
 GPL2